smebad/Machine-Learning-Algorithms-From-Scratch/Readme.md

 ## Contribution

 I welcome contributions, ideas, and improvements from the community.
-Whether you want to fix a bug, optimize performance, or add a new algorithm—feel free to open an issue or pull request.
+Whether you want to fix a bug, optimize performance, or add a new algorithm, feel free to open an issue or pull request.

 ---